This leaflet aims to help you and your family understand more about your cancer treatment.

 Vaginal dilators

 Radiotherapy to the pelvis can cause a change in the vaginal tissue, which leads to a narrowing and shortening of the vagina.
 This is sometimes called ‘vaginal stenosis’.
 The vagina may become less elastic, drier and tender.
 This sometimes makes sexual intercourse and pelvic examinations difficult and painful.
 Using a dilator regularly after treatment will keep the vagina open and the tissues more supple.
 It will also make future vaginal / cervix examinations and penetrative sex more comfortable.
-Water-based or silicone-based lubricating gel can be used to help the dryness and can be used with the dilator or when having sexual intercourse.
+Water-based or silicone-based lubricating gel can be used to help the dryness.
+It can be used with the dilator or when having sexual intercourse.

 You should begin to use dilators as soon as you feel comfortable which is usually 2-4 weeks after finishing treatment.
 Try not to delay starting using the dilators, as narrowing of the vagina is easier to prevent the earlier you start to use the dilators.
 We would advise and encourage you to use the dilators for the first two years after you have completed your radiotherapy.
 A member of the radiotherapy team will discuss this in more detail at the end of your treatment.